execas/execas.github.io/_posts/2019-04-18-the-elf-file-format-3.md

   Number of section headers:         31
 </div>

-The section header table is at the end of the ELF file, an is an array of section headers.
+The section header table is at the end of the ELF file, and is an array of section headers.

 We can examine the section header table by dumping the hex with an offset to the beginning of the section headers (the section header table).